DeadGolden0/Overhaul-Protection/README.md

 ## 🖥️ Usage

 After installation, the addon automatically integrates with your server.
-Make sure to configure the ``sh_config.lua`` file to match your server's needs:
+Make sure to configure the ``sh_config.lua`` file to match your server's needs.

 ## 🤝 Contributing